Rescue-the-Perishing/rescue-the-perishing/README.md

 ### <a name="configuring"></a>Configuring

 In addition to providing the data used to calculate the death rate for a given population segment, several additional settings can be configured within the application to further customize the program output to meet your needs.
-Each of the main options, links, and buttons within application are described below to help you understand how to best configure Rescue the Perishing.
+Each of the main options, links, and buttons within the application are described below to help you understand how to best configure Rescue the Perishing.

 - **Configure** - Click Configure to open the configuration menu.
 This menu allows you to change the program settings and/or preview the pre-configured default values.